 If you noticed your cat being stressed out during pregnancy, identify what triggers it.
 Is it your house guests?
 Your other pets at home?
 Those stray animals outside?
 Loud noises?
 Whatever it may be, make sure you confine your cat away from whatever irritates her.
 Keep her in a quiet and comfy room where she will feel relaxed.

 Increased urination.
 Wondering, "why is my cat peeing everywhere?"
 When your cat is stressed, this will bring about a lot of behavioral changes in her.
 Your once litter box-trained cat may pee or poop and spray in inappropriate areas of your home.

 It could be the kittens pressing on her bladder that causes her to urinate more than usual.
-It can also be about the hormones in the body.
+It can also be the hormones in the body.
 Or it can also be underlying urinary tract problems your cat is going through that you weren’t aware of.
 Do cats poop a lot before going into labor?
 They can for the same reasons as increased urination.

 Sudden vaginal bleeding.
 If your cat suddenly bleeds and passes blood clots or has blood in her urine, she could probably be experiencing a miscarriage or a uterine infection.
 This could greatly affect her kittens if not treated immediately.
 Pet Parents® Washable Cat Diapers also come very handy during this situation and while you’re on your way to your vet.
 Your vet will perform tests to identify the cause of the miscarriage - bacteria, parasite, or environmental factors - and will prescribe medicines for recovery.